kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 The tests are categorized by which system they directly interact with.
 Each system will be tested physically and with in code tests with mock data when possible for quick and easy repeatability.
+The tests ensure all systems operate as intended as well as handle unintended situations gracefully.

 Localization
 ~~~~~~~~~~~~